-Heart of America Psychology Training Consortium Great Lakes Region
+National Psychology Training Consortium Great Lakes Region

-The Heart of America Psychology Training Consortium (HAPTC), a pre-doctoral psychology internship, is a collaborative consortium consisting of psychological service centers throughout the Midwest focused on provision of services in rural health care.
-The Great Lakes Region of HAPTC was created in 2013 from the existing HAPTC-Central region, and became a separate APPIC member.
-As of June 2nd, 2015, the Great Lakes Region received accredited, on contingency, status by the Commission on Accreditation of the American Psychological Association (see Appendix A for more information about HAPTC-Great Lakes' accreditation status).
+The National Psychology Training Consortium (NPTC, previously Heart of America Psychology Training Consortium), a pre-doctoral psychology internship, is a collaborative consortium consisting of psychological and primary care service centers throughout the United States focused on provision of services with rural and underserved patients.
+The Great Lakes Region of NPTC was founded in 2013 based on the model of the original NPTC-Central region (founded in 2003 as Heart of America Psychology Training Consortium).
+NPTC-Great Lakes is an APPIC member and is Accredited, on contingency, by the Commission on Accreditation of the American Psychological Association (see Appendix A for more information about NPTC-Great Lakes' accreditation status).

-The executive training staff of HAPTC-Great Lakes include the President/CEO, Adam Andreassen, Psy.D., Regional Assistant Training Director, James Noll, Ph.D., and Director of Accreditation and Compliance, Katherine Dixon, M.A.
-The Great Lakes Region of HAPTC is comprised of sites located in Indiana.
-The Executive Training Office for HAPTC is located in the Central Region in Springfield, Missouri.
+The executive training staff of NPTC-Great Lakes include the President/CEO, Adam Andreassen, Psy.D., Regional Assistant Training Director, James Noll, Ph.D., and Director of Accreditation and Compliance, Katherine Dixon, M.A.
+The Great Lakes Region of NPTC is comprised of sites located in Indiana.
+The Executive Training Office for NPTC is located in the Central Region in Springfield, Missouri.

-The Heart of America Psychology Training Consortium is an applied training organization for individuals completing an education in the professional practice of psychology or for individuals who have recently completed a doctoral level academic program and are working to obtain licensure.
-HAPTC-Great Lakes provides psychological interns the opportunity to take substantial responsibility for fulfilling major professional and psychological functions in the context of appropriate supervisory support and professional role modeling.
-HAPTC-Great Lakes partners with community agencies to provide a sequential, cumulative, and graded training environment.
+The National Psychology Training Consortium is an applied training organization for individuals completing an education in the professional practice of psychology or for individuals who have recently completed a doctoral level academic program and are working to obtain licensure.
+NPTC-Great Lakes provides psychological interns the opportunity to take substantial responsibility for fulfilling major professional and psychological functions in the context of appropriate supervisory support and professional role modeling.
+NPTC-Great Lakes partners with community agencies to provide a sequential, cumulative, and graded training environment.
 The objective of the internship is to prepare entry-level practitioners to function effectively in mental health settings and to provide services to a variety of populations in rural health care.
-HAPTC-Great Lakes has recently become partially affiliated with William James College in order to better provide these training opportunities and fulfill each program's mission statements.